Health in Haiti: NGO Dependency and Its Impact on Healthcare Services

 Following natural disasters, political instability, and health crises, international organizations have stepped in to fill gaps in Haiti’s healthcare system.
 Many NGOs provide maternal care, infectious disease treatment, and emergency response services, often free of charge.
 However, this parallel healthcare system is largely independent of the Haitian government, leading to fragmented and uncoordinated service delivery.
 The Pan American Health Organization (PAHO) highlights that disease-specific and short-term aid initiatives often fail to contribute to long-term health system strengthening.
 One of the most affected areas is maternal health.
 While NGOs offer lifesaving services, access fluctuates based on donor priorities and funding availability.
 This has resulted in uneven access to prenatal, childbirth, and postnatal care, contributing to Haiti’s high maternal and infant mortality rates.

 The Shift in Healthcare Workforce

 A significant consequence of NGO dominance is its effect on Haiti’s healthcare workforce.
 Due to low wages, poor working conditions, and limited resources in public hospitals, many Haitian doctors and nurses choose to work for NGOs that provide higher salaries and better infrastructure.
 This has led to a two-tier system, where the public sector struggles to retain skilled professionals while NGOs attract medical talent.
 Furthermore, international NGOs have contributed to the emigration of Haitian healthcare workers, as NGO employment often serves as a stepping stone for migration to countries like the United States and Canada.
-The lost of skilled workers, weakens Haiti’s ability to develop a self-sufficient healthcare system, further entrenching reliance on foreign aid.
+The loss of skilled workers, weakens Haiti’s ability to develop a self-sufficient healthcare system, further entrenching reliance on foreign aid.